mixpanel/docs/pages/docs/cohort-sync/build-an-integration.md

 Sign up for a [free Mixpanel account](https://mixpanel.com/pricing), which you can use as a sandbox when building and testing your integration.

 ## Create an Integration ID
-In order to properly understand API usage and provide you with resources as part of our Technology Partner Program, you must first define your **Integration ID** and pass it along when sending event data or calling Mixpanel’s APIs.
+In order to properly understand API usage and provide you with resources as part of our Technology Partner Program, you must first define your **Integration ID** and pass it along when sending event data or calling Mixpanel's APIs.

-Your Integration ID should be a string representing your company’s or solution’s name.
+Your Integration ID should be a string representing your company's or solution's name.
 If Mixpanel were a developer, our Integration ID would be "mixpanel".

 Note: Always include your integration ID -- this will help customers better understand the soruce of their event data in Mixpanel.